tybalex/obot/docs/docs/04-tutorials/04-webhook-workflows.md

 On PagerDuty side, click integrations > Developer Tools > Generic Webhooks (v3)

-Put the URL in it should be \<OTTO8_BASE URL>/api/webhooks/default/pd-hook
+Put the URL in.
+It should be `<OBOT_BASE URL>/api/webhooks/default/pd-hook`

-Select the Scope type, In the demo setup, I had Scope Type = Service and Scope = Default Service
+Select the Scope type.
+In the demo setup, I had Scope Type = Service and Scope = Default Service

-Deselect All events, and select incident.triggered
+Deselect all events, and select `incident.triggered`

-Click ‘Add Webhook’ button.
+Click `Add Webhook` button.

-You will get a subscription created pop up, copy the secret so we can verify payloads.
+You will get a "subscription created" pop up.
+Copy the secret so we can verify payloads.

-### Create the webhook receiver in Otto8
+### Create the webhook receiver in Obot

-Go to the Otto8 Admin UI, click on the `Webhooks` tab, and click `Create Webhook`.
+Go to the Obot Admin UI, click on the `Webhooks` tab, and click `Create Webhook`.

 Name the webhook `pd-hook`, and use the secret you copied from PagerDuty.